Latest information for you

 - Public transport in Vienna is NOT restricted.
 Masks are compulsory in all public transport, including taxis and transport service providers.

-- Many sights and museums are already open again.
+- Most sights and museums are already open again.

 Details of the open museums